simon778/Pong-game/README.md

 # Pong-game
 Simple game with two paddles and one ball.
-The ball can't fall out of the screen.
+The ball can't fall of the screen.

  Player 1:
  down-key: S